About

 White Builders Supply

-Floyd S. White and his wife A. Ruth Jensen White opened White Builders Supply in Richmond in 1955, providing supplies for individuals to build and construct their own homes, sheds and decks for a reasonable price.
-Floyd was an educated man, graduating from Utah State Agricultural College (USU), and was a teacher at North Cache High School teaching Industrial Arts, or "Wood Works" Class as it is referred to today.1
+Floyd Stoker White and his wife Anna Ruth Jensen opened White Builders Supply in Richmond in 1955, providing supplies for individuals to build and construct their own homes, sheds, and decks for a reasonable price.
+Floyd was an educated man, graduating from Utah State Agricultural College (USU), and a teacher at North Cache High School teaching Industrial Arts, or "Wood Works" Class as it is referred to today.1

 Foundation of CVCT

-Doug White was the son of Floyd and Ruth White and worked at White Builders Supply for many years in the lumber yard.
-After returning home from his mission with the Church of Jesus Christ of Latter-day Saints and graduating from Utah State University with a Bachelors, Doug saw an opportunity with rolled edge laminated countertops.
+Douglas "Doug" F. White was the son of Floyd and Ruth White and worked at White Builders Supply for many years in the lumber yard.
+After returning home from his mission with the Church of Jesus Christ of Latter-day Saints and graduating from Utah State University with a Bachelors, Doug saw an opportunity with rolled-edge laminated countertops.
 Doug purchased a post-form laminated machine and established Cache Valley Counter Tops (CVCT) in 1976.
-Dough started offering countertops as part of the lumber yards offerings.3
+Dough started offering countertops as part of the lumber yards' offerings.3

 In 1987, Floyd passed away, and Doug inherited the business.
-The business was beginning to become more recognized by their counter tops than their building supplies.
+The business was becoming more recognized by its countertops than its building supplies.
 At this time, White Building Supply and CVCT merged.3

-In 1990, CVCT started offering Corian countertops, one for the first in Utah to do so.
-Because of their work and commitment, they were awarded by the International Solid Surface Fabricators Associations for "Fabricator of the Year."3
+In 1990, CVCT started offering Corian countertops, one of the first in Utah to do so.
+Because of their work and commitment, they were awarded by the International Solid Surface Fabricators Association for "Fabricator of the Year."3

 Turn Of The Century

-In 2003, CVCT began working on stone countertops, and built the 10,000 square foot facility that is located on Main Street in Richmond.
+In 2003, CVCT began working on stone countertops and built the 10,000-square-foot facility on Main Street in Richmond.
 "One of the first things CVCT did was figure out a way to offer integrated sinks in stone countertops, a feature which had not previously been offered" states the CVCT website.
 "With CNC machinery, digital templating, automatic polishers, and other equipment, CVCT is able to offer high-end options to customers at standard price levels."
 In 2005, CVCT expanded to cabinet marketing with selling and installations.3

-In 2006, CVCT was welcomed by ABC television series Extreme Makeover: Home Edition to help install cabinets and counter tops for the Pauni Family in Logan, Utah (Season 4, Episode 10).4
+In 2006, CVCT was welcomed by the ABC television series Extreme Makeover: Home Edition to help install cabinets and countertops for the Pauni Family in Logan, Utah (Season 4, Episode 10).4

 New Leadership

-In 2006 Doug stepped down as CEO and his son, Paul White, took charge.3 Paul worked in the business after his return on a mission for the Church of Jesus Christ of Latter-day Saints.
-Paul graduated with a Bachelors from Utah State in Business Management in 2000.
-According to the CVCT website, Paul "jokes that he learned more in one week of managing CVCT than in his entire time at USU."3 In 2014, Paul renamed Cache Valley Counter Tops to Cache Valley Cabinets & Tops to express more of what the business is capable of doing.
-Paul continues to lead CVCT along with his sons Kade, Davis, Jensen, and Bridger.6
+In 2006 Doug stepped down as CEO and his son, Paul White, took charge.3 Paul worked in the business after his return from a mission for the Church of Jesus Christ of Latter-day Saints.
+Paul graduated with a Bachelor from Utah State in Business Management in 2000.
+According to the CVCT website, Paul "jokes that he learned more in one week of managing CVCT than in his entire time at USU."3 In 2014, Paul renamed Cache Valley Counter Tops to Cache Valley Cabinets & Tops to express more of what the business is capable of.
+Paul leads CVCT, along with his sons Kade, Davis, Jensen, and Bridger.6

 Contact